Can AI write a good award entry? Should you use AI to write your award entry?

 With any business decision, you have to ask yourself: ‘What’s the worst that can happen?’
 Well, if you thought the worst that can happen in this context is that you get disqualified from an awards programme, there actually is worse.

 Firstly, if you are using AI without declaring it, a common issue is that if people ask: ‘Why did you write it like that?’ or ‘Why did you include this and not that?’, you will have no clue.
-You cannot go back to the AI and justify its decisions.
+You cannot go back to the AI and justify its historic decisions.
 What we keep finding is that it chooses waffle over data points, even when asked not to.
 It will often ignore the most important points to include, and you’ll consequently be made to look bad by not having good answers to challenges about editorial/narrative decisions.
 Then you have no choice but to admit you used AI; and that’s the last time you and your preferred AI tool will be asked to do that task.

 For another thing, AI uses previous content to generate new content – and this can mean your supposedly new content might reflect unintentional bias or prejudices.
 For example, images are being criticised as overly sexualised, and assumptions about gender and race in society often creep into content.